knickels/Player-Stage-Manual/CFGFILES.md

       worldfile "empty.world"
 )
 ```
-This has to be done at the beginning of the configuration file because it tells Player that there is a driver called `"stage"' that we're going to use and the code for dealing with this driver can be found in the `stageplugin' plugin.
-This needs to be specified for Stage because Stage is an add-on for Player, for drivers that are built into Player by default the `plugin' doesn't need to be specified.
+This has to be done at the beginning of the configuration file because it
+tells Player that there is a driver called `"stage"` that we're going to
+use and the code for dealing with this driver can be found in the
+`stageplugin` plugin.
+This needs to be specified for Stage because Stage is
+an add-on for Player, for drivers that are built into Player by default the
+`plugin` doesn't need to be specified.

 \section{Device Addresses - key:host:robot:interface:index} \label{sec_ConfigurationFile_DeviceAddress}

 A device address is used to tell Player where the driver you are making will present (or receive) information and which interface to use in order to read this information.
-This is a string in the form `key:host:robot:interface:index' where each field is separated by a colon.
+This is a string in the form `key:host:robot:interface:index` where each field is separated by a colon.
 \begin{itemize}
 \item `\key\: The Player manual states that: \textit{"The purpose of the
 key field is to allow a driver that supports multiple interfaces of the